 Sweep&Go makes it easy to calculate your payroll report.
-Payroll supports the weekly period and does not calculate tax withholdings which are typically handled by your accountant or payroll processor.
+Payroll supports the weekly, bi-weekly, twice per month and monthly periods and does not calculate tax withholdings which are typically handled by your accountant or payroll processor.
 Payroll report is made independent of any payroll processor but if you are looking for one, you may consider ADP.

 Update Payroll Settings

-Before you create pay slips and use the payroll report, you first have to specify your staff compensation details.
-To enter your staff compensation, you have to go to Employee portal > Settings > Payroll.
+Before you create pay slips and use the payroll report, you first have to edit your staff compensation and possibly pay period.
+Go to Employee portal > Settings > Payroll.

 Sweep&Go supports 3 main payroll methods:

 - Pay per Hour + Base Percentage which is suitable if you pay staff a) hourly, b) commission or c) hourly with potential performance bonus.

 - Pay Per Yard which is suitable if you compensate staff per yard

 - Fixed Pay which is suitable if you compensate staff a fixed amount